Train at Moving Edge: Online-Verified Prompt Selection for Efficient RL Training of Large Reasoning Model: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) has emerged as a prevalent paradigm for fine-tuning large language models (LLMs), particularly for enhancing complex reasoning capabilities~\cite{guo2025deepseek,yu2025dapo,jaech2024openai}.
-Advanced RL algorithms such as group relative policy optimization (GRPO)~\cite{shao2024deepseekmath} leverage verifiable rewards to refine model reasoning abilities through extensive rollouts during each training iteration.
-While increasing the number of responses sampled per prompt, known as rollout scaling, effectively stabilizes training and enhances model performance~\cite{xu2025not,yu2025dapo}, it introduces a severe computational overhead.
-In the RL-based training of LLMs, the majority of computational resources are spent on generating rollouts for {low-utility} prompts that are either too trivial or too intractable for the current model.
-This results in vanishing gradients and wasted resources, providing no informative learning signal for model updates~\cite{zheng2025act,yu2025dapo,noukhovitch2025fasterICLR,EuroSys25HybridFlow}.
-Consequently, we investigate the following research question in this paper: \textit{How to select valuable prompts for more efficient rollout scaling?}
+Reinforcement Learning (RL) has emerged as a prevalent paradigm for fine-tuning large language models (LLMs), particularly for enhancing complex mathematical and logical reasoning capabilities~\cite{guo2025deepseek,yu2025dapo,tomihari2026learningdynamicsrlposttraining}.
+While advanced RL algorithms such as group relative policy optimization (GRPO)~\cite{shao2024deepseekmath} rely on rollout scaling to stabilize training and enhance model performance, they introduce a severe computational overhead~\cite{xu2025not,yu2025dapo,li2026stalefeedbackcoevolvingcritics}.
+In the training of those RL algorithms, a large portion of computational resources is wasted on generating rollouts for low-utility prompts that are either too trivial or too intractable for the current model.
+This results in vanishing gradients and wasted resources, providing no informative learning signal for model updates~\cite{zheng2025act,yu2025dapo,noukhovitch2025fasterICLR,verl2025}.
+Therefore, we investigate the following research question in this paper: \textit{how to identify prompts that are likely to produce useful gradients before rollout?}

-Existing methods for prompt selection in RL-based fine-tuning face limitations.
-Traditional static methods rely on predefined heuristics~\cite{Wang2025ReinforcementLF,Li2025LIMRLI,ye2025limo}, failing to capture evolving utility across models and training stages.
-To address this, recent online methods~\cite{xu2025not,Chen2025LSPO,Ye2025PROF}, such as Dynamic Sampling~\cite{yu2025dapo}, focus on selecting instances that are neither too hard nor too easy.
-Yet, these approaches heavily rely on rollouts, incurring substantial extra rollout costs.
-Conversely, methods such as GRESO~\cite{zheng2025act} utilize historical training dynamics to estimate utility with negligible cost~\cite{Gao2025PCL,sun2025dots}.
-While efficient, these metrics based on historical dynamics quickly become stale during training; as model parameters update, the shifting `state of knowledge' often leads previously informative prompts to become trivial, making historical indicators unreliable for real-time selection (Figure~\ref{fig:intro-a-b}a).

-To devise an efficient prompt selection framework for scaling rollouts in LLM RL, we begin by conducting an empirical analysis of training dynamics.
-Our findings reveal that sample utility is non-uniform and dynamic (Section~\ref{sec:obs-preliminary}).
-Specifically, among those prompts with effective gradients, high-entropy ones yield higher utility (Figure~\ref{fig:intro-a-b}b).
-This aligns with the finding in Section~\ref{sec:obs-preliminary}: the strongest learning signals are concentrated at the ``learning edge" defined by the intersection of medium difficulty and high response entropy (Figure~\ref{fig:preliminary-study}).
-Furthermore, this utility is inherently changing; as the model updates, a phenomenon we term ``{metadata} staleness" occurs.
-We observe that the group of prompts identified as informative by history-based metrics becomes ineffective for current training (Figure~\ref{fig:preliminary-study}).